rubymonstas-zurich/slides.rubymonstas.ch/README.md

 Note that the development server has to run too: `npm start`

-PDF generation should also happen automagically through [Travis CI](https://travis-ci.org/rubymonstas-zurich/slides.rubymonstas.ch).
+PDF generation should also happen automagically through [GitHub Actions](https://github.com/rubymonstas-zurich/slides.rubymonstas.ch/actions).
 The generated slides are uploaded as releases to GitHub.

 ## Slide guidelines